 The expenses of World War I were so great that the Commonwealth Government introduced three new taxes in 1917: an entertainment tax, a wartime profits tax and a bachelor tax that raised such a bitter protest that it was never put into operation.

 - I/We agree that this entry was created for the 2021 Tax, Super + You competition and has not been previously submitted to the ATO or another entity.

 - I am/We are between 12 and 18 years of age as at Friday 13 August 2021.

 - I/We agree that our email address may be used to receive future information about the Tax, Super + You competition.

 - I/We have not used other people’s material/s without their permission.

 - I/We have completed a film/photo consent form for all individuals that appear in this entry.

 - Should I/We become a competition finalist or winner, I/We agree to take part in all reasonable publicity activities

-- By submitting this entry form I/We acknowledge that I/We have read and agree to the Tax, Super and You Competition Conditions of Entry.
+- I/We acknowledge that I/We have read and agree to the Tax, Super + You competition terms and conditions.